Yitzhak851/Yitzhak851/README.md

 <h2 align="center"> Hi 👋<br /> My name is Yitzhak and I'm <br /> a Student for Computer science at RUNI </h2>
 <p>
-🎯 My goal is to make the world better
+🎯 My goal is to make the world better <br>
-🌍 By use tech and computer :)
+🌍 By use tech and computer :) <br>
-🌱 I’m currently study my bachlor degree
+🌱 I’m currently study my bachlor degree <br>
 </p>

 # 🌐 Socials: